sklawik/pipewrench-template/README.md

 A mod that is a local one, or a multiplayer server.
 Coding using Windows, Linux or MacOS?
 That choice is also yours.
 Releasing for build 41 or build 42?
 We've got you covered.
-T ake advantage of ready to run scripts to publish your own modification.
+Take advantage of ready to run scripts to publish your own modification.
 Have fun.

 # Important
 1. Scripting on Windows shall be using WSL.